videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

     layout: {
       type: "GRID", // "SPOTLIGHT" | "SIDEBAR",  Default : "GRID"
       priority: "SPEAKER", // "PIN", Default : "SPEAKER"
-      gridSize: 4, // MAX : 4
+      gridSize: 4, // MAX : 25
     },
+  ​
     // highlight-next-line
-    // Theme of recording
+    // Theme of interactive livestream layout
     theme: "DARK", //  "LIGHT" | "DEFAULT"
+  ​
     // highlight-next-line
-    // `mode` is used to either record video & audio both or only audio.
+    // `mode` is used to either interactive livestream video & audio both or only audio.
-    mode: "video-and-audio", // "audio", Default : "video-and-audio"
+    mode: "video-and-audio", // "audio", Default : "video-and-audio" ​
     // highlight-next-line
-    // Quality of recording and is only applicable to `video-and-audio` type mode.
+    // Quality of interactive livestream and is only applicable to `video-and-audio` type mode.
     quality: "high", // "low" | "med",  Default : "med"
+  ​
     //highlight-start
-    // This mode refers to orientation of recording.
+    // This mode refers to orientation of interactive livestream.
-    // landscape : Record the meeting in horizontally
+    // landscape : Start interactive livestream of the meeting in horizontally
-    // portrait : Record the meeting in vertically (Best for mobile view)
+    // portrait : Start interactive livestream of the meeting in vertically (Best for mobile view)
     //highlight-end
-    orientation: "portrait", // "portrait",  Default : "landscape" };
+    orientation: "landscape", // "portrait",  Default : "landscape" };
+  ​
   startHls(config);
   ```

 ### `stopHls()`

+​

-- `stopLivestream()` is used to stop the meeting livestream which can be accessed from the `useMeeting` hook.
+- `stopHls()` is used to stop interactive livestream of the meeting which can be accessed from the `useMeeting` hook.
+  ​

 #### Example